usbarmory/interlock/README.md

 The file manager allows uploading/downloading of files to/from the encrypted partition, as well as symmetric/asymmetric cryptographic operations on the individual files.
-Additionally secure messaging and file sharing is supported with an optional built-in Signal/TextSecure client.
+Additionally secure messaging and file sharing is supported with an optional built-in Signal client.

 ![INTERLOCK screenshot](https://inversepath.com/images/interlock.png)